kabarpos/lms-ebook/IMPLEMENTATION_SUMMARY.md

 3. **Permission System**: Granular permissions provide better security and flexibility
 4. **Documentation**: Proper analysis and documentation are crucial for long-term maintenance

-The Obito LMS project is now significantly more performant, secure, and maintainable.
+The lmsebook LMS project is now significantly more performant, secure, and maintainable.
 The admin seeder provides immediate access to the system, while the optimizations lay a solid foundation for future growth and scaling.

 **Ready for Production!** 🚀